giuseppe-salvatore/algo-trading-bot/apps/tax-report/README.md

 2024-01-30 09:45:00  SELL   7.0000       $165.00      $1,155.00       🔴 closed  0.0000       -            $93.33         $159.97
 ```

+## Test Data

+The project includes comprehensive test data covering various edge cases and scenarios.
+See [data/trading/alpaca/test/README.md](../../data/trading/alpaca/test/README.md) for:
+- Available test scenarios and what they target
+- How to use test data for development and testing
+- Examples of running scripts with test data

+Test data files are located in `data/trading/alpaca/test/` and are version-controlled (unlike live data which is git-ignored).

 ## Tax Accounting

 This system uses the **Average Cost Basis** method for calculating profit/loss.
 See [TAX_ACCOUNTING.md](TAX_ACCOUNTING.md) for detailed information about: